-This section of the English II EOC test measures research skills, which will be assessed through a set of discrete multiple-choice questions.
+This section of the English III EOC test measures research skills, which will be assessed through a set of discrete multiple-choice questions.
 The items in this section focus on the following:

-- researching to answer a question or solve a problem
+- researching to solve a problem or answer a question (including a self-generated question)

 - narrowing or broadening a topic of inquiry

 - synthesizing multiple sources on a subject

 - gathering relevant information

-- assessing the usefulness of a source
+- assessing the strengths and limitations of sources

 - integrating information from sources

 - following a standard citation format

-The Research section addresses the ELA Writing Standards W.9-10.7 and W.9-10.8.
+The Research section addresses the ELA Writing Standards W.11-12.7 and W.11-12.8.